wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 mkdir /etc/httpd/saml2
 ```

-##### Configuring the Mellon Service Provider
+##### Configuring the Mellon Service Provider {#}

 Configuration files for Apache add-on modules are located in the /etc/httpd/conf.d directory and have a file name extension of .conf.
-You need to create the /etc/httpd/conf.d/mellon.conf file and place Mellonâ€™s configuration directives in it.
+You need to create the /etc/httpd/conf.d/mellon.conf file and place Mellon¡¯s configuration directives in it.

-Mellonâ€™s configuration directives can roughly be broken down into two classes of information:
+Mellon¡¯s configuration directives can roughly be broken down into two classes of information:

 - Which URLs to protect with SAML authentication
 - What SAML parameters will be used when a protected URL is referenced.